EnviroDIY/Mayfly-Modbus-Wing/knh002-MayflyWingShield/README.md

 - Revision8 has one RS485 circuit with six transducer/modbus connectors, and two SDI-12 with a +12V 6W boost.
 - There are 6 mechanical support holes.
 1/8" 0.125" 3.2mm dia holes, for mechanical support such as Essentra Part Number 27DMSP00625.
 They are aavailable from DIgikey in a range of heights.
 - All transducer power connnections have a seperate eFuse/155mA.
 That is one +12V transducer power can be short circuited at +12V and other circuits are still powered.
 If more than one transducer +12V is short circuit the whole +12V is turned off, protecting the boost circuit.
-- THe connectors are all specifed at assembly, and soldered onto the board.
+- The connectors are all specifed at assembly, and soldered onto the board.
 The silk screen has clearly printed both side for RS485 connectors G V B A  and one SDI-12 V G D.
   Where G=Gnd  V=Voltage and then RS485 designators A and B and SDI-12 D
 - A 12V/6W switch requires extra circuitry to manage the higher power and protect against wiring errors.
   U2 MP5036 +12V switches the voltage to the transducers, from Mayfly port 10 going high.
   The transducer +12V is bufferd by a capacitor 330uF designed to supply an transducer surge of 290mA (eg when a wiper turns on)
   One of the features of +12V switch is a current monitoring and limiting capability - it manages the way the current is supplied on turn on - called dV/dA.
 If more than one interface shorts, it detects a large current excess of 0.5A it turns off.
 When the short is removed it turns on.
   This protects the boost hybrdid from burnout.